 Ottawa Art Galleries

 Other great places to this winter include the National Art Gallery, with visiting photography and art exhibits, and permanent collections from all over Canada and the world.
 The Ottawa Art Gallery is also downtown, and always free to enter.
-Until February 10th, they have a very quirky and colourful exhibit called Cultural Shaping that’s worth a peak!
+It features both classic and contemporary pieces for Canadian artists.

 Discover a Winter Wonderland at Omega Park